arishuynhvan/learnRNExpo/Basics.md

 ### Flex

-- flex: 1 -> take as much space as it can get
+- flex: 1 -> take as much space as it can get from the **parent**.
+If it's an only child, it'll take all the space of the parent in both vertical and horizontal direction, unless specified otherwise.
 - flex numbers of the siblings of the same parents are relative to each other.
 They can help

 ## Touchable Components